Services

 Funding is available for up to 95% of the property cost.
 The applicant needs to fund the remaining balance of the project.

 The funding provides a fixed-interest-rate, repayable loan.
 Terms of up to 30 years are available.
-The maximum loan amount available is $10 million per project amortized over a maximum of 30 years.
+The maximum loan amount available is $10 million per project, amortized over a maximum of 30 years.

 You can use this funding in combination with funding from the Department of Opportunities and Social Development for supportive housing projects.